 Are you someone who is working daily with the Primavera P6 software, shares Primavera schedule data in PDF project reports or transfers Primavera P6 XER data to PDF?

 Then, you have certainly faced a number of difficulties printing out a PDF report with project data,

 You need to do a lot of adjustments each time you print something especially if you print various types of reports, different no. of columns, different time scales, headers, and footers.

 Why Print PDF Project Reports from Primavera P6?

-Not all the company’s teams are capable of using Primavera P6, and in order to show them your work, you need to print it out.
+Not all the company’s teams are capable of using Primavera P6, and in order to show them your work, most common practice is to print it out or share it as PDF.
 Because of this, printing is an essential thing for someone whose work depends on the application.

 So, below is a list of the five main disadvantages of printing PDF project Reports from P6:

 1. The bigger the data, the harder to show them all in one print.

 Most of any planner’s work includes reports… different types of reports.
 Some of these reports are quite informative and contain a huge amount of data to represent.